Foundationalist Theories of Epistemic Justification

 Now consider another example.
 Suppose I claim to be justified in believing that Fred will die shortly and offer as my justification that a certain line across his palm (his infamous “lifeline”) is short.
 Rightly skeptical, you wonder this time what reason I have for believing that palm lines have anything whatsoever to do with length of life.
-As soon as you become satisfied that I have no justification for supposing that there is any kind of probabilistic connection between the character of this line and Fred’s life you will again reject my claim to have a justified belief about Fred’s impending demise.
-That suggests that we might expand our Principle of Inferential Justification (PIJ) to include a second clause:
+As soon as you become satisfied that I have no justification for supposing that there is any kind of probabilistic connection between the character of this line and Fred’s life, you will again reject my claim to have a justified belief about Fred’s impending demise.
+That suggests that we might expand our principle to include a second clause.

-Principle of Inferential Justification:
+Principle of Inferential Justification (PIJ):

-With PIJ one can present a relatively straightforward epistemic regress argument for foundationalism.
-If all justification were inferential then for someone S to be justified in believing some proposition P, S must be in a position to legitimately infer it from some other proposition E1.
-But E1 could justify S in believing P only if S were justified in believing E1, and if all justification were inferential the only way for S to do that would be to infer it from some other proposition justifiably believed, E2, a proposition which in turn would have to be inferred from some other proposition E3 which is justifiably believed, and so on, ad infinitum.
-But finite beings cannot complete an infinitely long chain of reasoning and so if all justification were inferential no-one would be justified in believing anything at all to any extent whatsoever.
+With the first clause of PIJ, one can present a relatively straightforward epistemic regress argument for foundationalism.
+That clause basically says that one cannot acquire justification for a belief by inferring it from an unjustified belief.
+It also seems that one cannot acquire justification for a belief by way of a circular, inferential justification—one cannot rely even in part on a proposition as a premise in an inference in support of that very proposition.
+We seem left with two options: allow that some beliefs have justification without depending on other beliefs, or suppose that all justification is inferential.
+If all justification is inferential, then for someone S to be justified in believing some proposition P, S must be in a position to legitimately infer it from some other proposition E1.
+But E1 could justify S in believing P only if S were justified in believing E1, and if all justification were inferential, S would have to infer it (or at least be able to infer it) from some other proposition justifiably believed, E2, a proposition which in turn would have to be inferred from some other proposition justifiably believed, E3, and so on, ad infinitum.
+But finite beings cannot complete an infinitely long chain of reasoning—arguably, even an infinite being cannot complete an infinitely long chain of reasoning; if it were completed, it would no longer be infinite.
+And so, if all justification were inferential, no one could be justified in believing anything at all to any extent whatsoever.

 If we accept the more controversial second clause of PIJ, the looming regresses proliferate.
 Not only must S above be justified in believing E1, S must also be justified in believing that E1 makes likely P, a proposition he would have to infer (if there are no foundations) from some other proposition F1, which he would have to infer from F2, which he would have to infer from F3, and so on ad infinitum.
 But S would also need to be justified in believing that F1 does in fact make likely that E1 makes likely P, a proposition he would need to infer from some other proposition G1, which he would need to infer from some other proposition G2, and so on.
 And he would need to infer that G1 does indeed make likely that F1 makes likely that E1 makes likely P, and so on.
 Without noninferentially justified beliefs, it would seem that we would need to complete an infinite number of infinitely long chains of reasoning in order to be justified in believing anything!